xinzhili/db-mcp-server/README.md

   }
 }

-// Get relationships for a specific table or all relationships {
+// Get relationships for a specific table or all relationships - helps AI understand data connections {
   "name": "dbSchema",
   "arguments": {